Complex and Adaptive Dynamical Systems: A Primer

-\underline{\bf Evolution of barrier distribution}\\ Let us discuss qualitatively the redistribution of barrier heights under the dynamics, the sequential repetition of step (1) and (2) above, see Fig.\ \ref{automata_snappen}.
-The initial barrier heights are uniformly distributed over the interval $[0,1]$ and the lowest barrier, removed in step (1), is small.
-The new heights reassigned in step (1) and (2) will therefore lead, on the average, to an increase of the average barrier height with time passing.

-With increasing average barrier height also the characteristic lowest barrier height raises and eventually a steady-state will be reached, just as in the sandpile model discussed previously.
-It turns out, that the characteristic value for the lowest barrier is about $1/K$ at equilibrium in the mean-field approximation and that the steady state is critical.
+With increasing average barrier height {the characteristic lowest barrier is also raised} and eventually a steady state will be reached, just as in the sandpile model discussed previously.
+It turns out that the characteristic value for the lowest barrier is about $1/K$ at equilibrium in the mean-field approximation and that the steady state is critical.